 Choosing the type of account

 There are two distinct forms of the best student bank account in the United Kingdom: the current account and the savings account.

 The current account helps you to deposit and withdraw the funds as much as you wish.
 Typically, when you open your current account, you can get a chequebook and a debit card.
 Many foreign students would only need to open their current account while studying in the UK.

 A savings account is a place to raise funds for a prolonged period of time.
 Some students may consider opening one of these if they are employed or want to save money for travel or emergency situations.

 Bank Account Breakdown

-There are several banks around the UK, but it’s worth doing some of your own homework on the most fitting bank account for you.
+There are several banks around the UK, but it’s worth doing some of your own homework on the most fitting bank account or best student bank account in the UK for you.

 The UK has a competitive banking industry.
 You would get a profitable deal from among the following banks who have individual bank accounts in the UK for global students; these are the major bank accounts in the UK you should consider

 - Barclays – it is the oldest bank in the UK with more than 1500 branches.
 Barclays student account is free and offers cashback from various shops.
 You can also upgrade your primary bank account with student additions including a free overdraft of up to £ 3,000 for three years and a contactless debit card.